gilatem3/RecommendationSystemFinal/README.md

 **Phase 2**
 * Part 1:
     * Create lambda code to read Athena SQL queries and input data into DynamoDB.
 Lambda code invoked by uploading file to a specified S3 bucket.
+The code was provided by Mr. Young.
+We altered the script by taking care of missing values and replacing them with "unknown" so they can be entered into DynamoDB properly.
+To invoke this code we uploaded a file into s3.
+    * A challenge we had was when we ran this code was our credits would quickly be used up.
+We only uploaded a few instances into DynamoDB so we wouldn't run out of credits.
 * Part2:
     * Create lambda function to read DynamoDB data based on API Gateway Invoked link event (GET event/{id}) where {id} is replaced with an event_id.
+This Lambda code was also from Mr. Young.
+The alteration we made was turning the list of recommended event id's from string to Python list type.
     * In API Gateway, create a new API, then create new Resource “event” and another resource “{id}”, select PROXY option.
 Create a new method under “{id}” resource “GET”: select lambda_proxy option and choose lambda function created.
     * Select OPTION under “{id}”, then Integration Request > Mapping Templates > Create a new template with JSON format: {"id": "$input.params('id')" }.